humanitec-tutorials/k8s-workload-identity/README.md

-# k8s-workload-identity
+## Kubernetes workload identity

-Backing repository for the Humanitec learning guide on how to use Kubernetes workload identity
+The material in this project provides the example tooling showing how to use Kubernetes Workload identity with the Humanitec Platform Orchestrator.